 There is research on cross-sex friendships, but few studies have explored why people remain friends after the romance ends.

-“Why do people stay friends in the first place?” asks Justin Mogilski, a doctoral student in psychology at Oakland University in Michigan, and an author of the study.
+“Why do people stay friends in the first place?” asks Justin Mogilski, a doctoral student in psychology at Oakland University in Michigan, and an author of the "friends with an ex" study published in Personality and Individual Differences.
 “One is sentimental and the other is very cold — that is one of the things that stuck out to me.”

 Their responses, listed from most to least common: